Bright Young Women Summary, Characters and Themes

 Summary

-Meanwhile, in 1978, Pamela Schumacher, a prelaw student and sorority president at Florida State University, witnesses a horrific attack in her sorority house.
-Two young women, including her friend Denise, are killed.
+Across the country, Pamela Schumacher, a determined pre-law student and sorority president at Florida State University, survives a brutal night when an intruder attacks her sorority house, murdering two young women, including her friend Denise.

-Pamela testifies at The Defendant’s trial, while Carl, prioritizing his career, betrays Pamela and Tina by gaining The Defendant’s trust for a book.
-The Defendant is convicted and executed in 1989.
+Pamela testifies at The Defendant’s trial while Carl, hungry for fame, betrays Pamela and Tina by gaining The Defendant’s trust to write a book about him.
+In 1989, The Defendant is executed, but for Tina, the question of Ruth’s fate remains a wound that will not close.

 Characters